- Sweden's most famous hiking trail

 A classic hiking tour in Sweden's most spectacular mountain terrain

 The northern section of the King's Trail ("Kungsleden" in Swedish) in Lapland is probably the most famous part of this historic 440km long-distance walking path.
 From its start point at the tourist station in Abisko, the trail leads south towards Kebnekaise which, at 2105m, is Sweden's highest mountain.

-Your accommodation along the Kungsleden route will be in mountain huts.
-Swedish mountain huts are comfortable and welcoming places to come to after a day's walking and blend in well with the natural surroundings.
+Accommodation along the Kungsleden route is in simpler mountain cabins,with no electricity or running water.
+Swedish mountain cabins are comfortable and welcoming places to come to after a day's walking and blend in well with the natural surroundings.
 In the huts there is a spirit of teamwork and you will cook your meals together with your fellow hikers and share washing up duties, etc.

-Daily distances covered on this section of the King's Trail will be 12-23km, with maximum height difference on a single leg around 300m (day-tour to Kebnekaise summit 1400m).
+Daily distances covered on this section of the King's Trail will be 12-23km, with maximum height difference on a single leg of the main route around 300m (height gain on day-tour to Kebnekaise summit 1400m).
 As you will be staying in cabins, there is no need for a particularly heavy backpack, and the weight of your pack should not exceed 10-12kg.
-In addition to the standard tours, there are also special dates for participants aged 18-35 and over 55 as well as special Midsummer and Autumn tours.
+You will carry provisions for at most two days at a time, as there are resupply points along the route (all food is included).

 The King's Trail is Sweden's best-known long-distance hiking path, and the majesty of scenery and the beauty of this wild and open landscape provides for a unique hiking adventure.

 You will meet your guide and the rest of the group at Abisko Tourist Station at 17.00 after the last connection arrives from Kiruna.
 You have dinner together in the station restaurant and an information meeting about the coming tour.

 Itinerary given below applies to all tour dates except where variations for particular tour types are specified.
 Please note that itinerary may vary due to factors such as weather conditions.